 Plan a family or friends’ trip with a Winter Fireplace Getaway.
-Select from one of the participating lodging facilities and book a stay between January-March.
+Select from one of the participating lodging facilities and book a stay between January and March.
 This package is for groups of 4-20 people.
 Groups can choose from several experiences included with their stays such as coffee cupping, a local farm experience, Lincoln Cavern Blacklight Adventure, and more.

 Make the 20-minute drive from the lake to stroll around charming downtown Huntingdon.
 Check out some of the small shops and cafes.
 Enjoy lunch (try Wildflower Café) or dinner (I suggest Muddy Run) and follow it up with a first-run movie at the vintage Clifton 5 Theatre.